Phil Collins Walks With A Cane After Multiple Back Surgeries As He Heads On Tour

 The Daily Mail reports that Collins, 68, seemed to be in a good mood when he was spotted leaving rehearsal walking with a cane for balance after a number of back surgeries.
-The “Against All Odds” singer was dressed casually in black complete with a ball cap as he prepares for his U.S. tour, which will end on October 19 in Las Vegas.
+The “Against All Odds” singer was dressed casually in black, complete with a ball cap as he prepares for his U.S. tour, which will end on October 19 in Las Vegas.

 Collins is still able to walk, but he prefers to perform while seated.
 The singer who used to play with the British band Genesis had a fall after he came out of retirement which postponed the tour he planned to start in London, but he will head there after his American dates.